web-platform-dx/baseline-browser-mapping/README.md

     version: '68', // Browser version as a string
     release_date: '2018-07-24', // Release date
     year: 2019, //Baseline year feature set the version supports
-    waCompatible: false // Boolean indicating whether the version is compatible with Baseline Widely available },
+    supports: "year_only" // String indicating whether the version supports "year_only" features, "widely" or "newly" },
   ...
 ]